ixchelgzlzr/Ccal_chloro/README.md

 the complex thalloids lineage) but disagree with our current understanding of liverwort phylogenetic relationships, which is based on inferences from nucleotide evolution models.
-These disagreements appear to be driven by the convergent loss of sets of genes potentially associated with the evolu- tion of epiphytic and parasitic life styles (like in the case of _Aneura mirabilis_ and _Treubia lacunosa_).
+These disagreements appear to be driven by the convergent loss of sets of genes potentially associated with the evolution of epiphytic and parasitic life styles (like in the case of _Aneura mirabilis_ and _Treubia lacunosa_).
 We found that, congruent with our expectations, structural changes (_i.e._, gene gain/loss) evolve slower than nucleotides.
-Nev- ertheless our ancestral state reconstructions suggest that structural evolution can be complex, especially for genes that can be “multistate’—_e.g._, in the case of pseudogenization and tRNAs—for whom evolutionary rates are com- parable to nucleotide substitution rates.
+Nevertheless our ancestral state reconstructions suggest that structural evolution can be complex, especially for genes that can be “multistate’—_e.g._, in the case of pseudogenization and tRNAs—for whom evolutionary rates are comparable to nucleotide substitution rates.
 While inferences from structural evolution alone partially conflict with inferences from nucleotide evolution, inferences with structural and nucleotide data together produce hypotheses with higher support.
 In this sense, the use of structural data might still be